hrstoyanov/gradle-issue-28553/README.md

 What you will see is the Wrapper processor works, but the Entity Codegen does not get picked up by Gradle 8.7 - you can see the partially generated code in ```build/generated/sources/annotationProcessor```

-This seems like an issue with the anotation processor configurations!
-The annotation processor are known to work with Maven and well documented.
+This seems like an issue with the anotation processor configurations and handling in Gradle 8.7 (and eralier)!
+These annotation processor are known to work with Maven and well documented.